How to Restore a Wood Door After Damage

 - Apply a wood filler or spackle to the surface to help restore structural integrity.

-- When the surface is dry, you can repaint as needed.
+- When the surface is smooth, you can repaint as needed.

 Chipping is a common issue for both interior and exterior wood door configurations.
 However, chips are easy to repair with this simple method: